rjw1/talks/testing-and-deploying-terraform-with-AWS-codebuild-and-codepipeline.md

 ## Testing and deploying Terraform with AWS CodeBuild and CodePipeline

-At dxw we are building a system to deploy apps to AWS ECS for clients in a secure and scalable way.
-We are doing this with a mixture of Terraform and Ruby.
+At dxw we are building a system to deploy apps to AWS ECS for clients in a secure and scalable way, using a mixture of Terraform and Ruby.

-To make sure we don't break the running applications when we deploy our Terrform continuously with CodePipeline we test our Terraform with CodeBuild using a variety of tools
+We use CodePipeline to deploy our Terraform continuously, and to make sure we don't break the running applications we test the Terraform with CodeBuild.

-Find out why and how we use CodeBuild and CodePipeline to achieve this.
-The issues we found along the way and the what we plan for the future.
+Find out how and why we use CodeBuild and CodePipeline, as well as the issues we found along the way and what we plan for the future.